-The manuscript features an after poem composed as a response to the verses written for Voltaire’s fête on 4 October 1767 by Messieurs de La Harpe (Jean-François de La Harpe) and de Chabanon (Michel-Paul Guy de Chabanon).
+The manuscript features an after-poem composed in response to the verses written for Voltaire’s fête on 4 October 1767 by Messieurs de La Harpe (Jean-François de La Harpe) and de Chabanon (Michel-Paul Guy de Chabanon).

 Detailed Summary: